CONTACT CMW GLOBAL

 Bearing Wear and Fatigue

-Bearing failure remains the most common cause of rotating equipment breakdown.
-Rolling element bearings experience contact fatigue as cyclic loading produces microscopic cracks in the bearing raceway.
+Bearing failure represents the most common cause of rotating equipment breakdown.¹ Rolling element bearings experience contact fatigue as cyclic loading produces microscopic cracks in bearing raceways.
 These cracks propagate over time, eventually leading to spalling, the flaking away of bearing material that creates debris contamination and accelerated wear.
-Research indicates that improper installation, inadequate lubrication, and contamination account for a large portion of premature bearing failures.
+Research shows that improper installation, inadequate lubrication, and contamination account for approximately 70-80 percent of premature bearing failures.²

 Shaft Deflection and Mechanical Stress

-Shaft deflection represents a critical failure mechanism in rotating equipment.
-Shafts subjected to bending loads deflect from their centerline, creating stress concentrations that lead to fatigue fracture.
+Shaft deflection creates fatigue failures when bending loads cause shafts to deviate from their centerline during rotation.
 The deflection magnitude depends on shaft diameter, material properties, support locations, and applied loads.
-As shafts rotate under deflection, they experience alternating tensile and compressive stresses, similar to repeatedly bending a paperclip until it breaks.
+As shafts rotate under deflection, they experience alternating tensile and compressive stresses that eventually initiate fatigue cracks at stress concentrations.

-Shaft failures typically initiate at stress concentrations such as keyways, shoulder fillets, or surface discontinuities.
+Fatigue cracks typically initiate at stress concentrations such as keyways, shoulder fillets, or surface discontinuities.
 These geometric features create localized stress elevations that serve as crack initiation sites.
-Fatigue cracks propagate incrementally with each rotation cycle, eventually reaching critical size where sudden fracture occurs.
-Torsional failures, while less common in typical industrial service, can occur during startup transients or when equipment encounters sudden load changes.
+Cracks propagate incrementally with each rotation cycle, eventually reaching critical size where sudden fracture occurs.

 Misalignment between coupled equipment generates excessive shaft deflection and bearing loads.
 Angular misalignment creates moment loads that bend shafts, while parallel misalignment produces radial forces.
 Both conditions significantly reduce bearing life and can cause shaft fatigue failures.
-Proper alignment within tolerances of 0.002 inches per foot of shaft length represents industry best practice for minimizing these destructive forces.
+Industry standards establish alignment tolerances around 0.002 inches per inch (2 mils/inch) for precision shaft alignment to minimize these destructive forces.³

 Corrosion and Material Degradation